-Procedure 5.8.
+Procedure 5.3.2.1.
 Managing file sources

-- 1. Start the configuration interface of the syslog-ng Agent for Windows application. - 2.
-Select syslog-ng Agent Settings > File Sources, and double-click on Sources. - 3.
+- Step 1.
+Start the configuration interface of the syslog-ng Agent for Windows application. - Step 2.
+Select syslog-ng Agent Settings > File Sources, double-click on Sources, and check the Enable option. - Step 3.
 Select Add > Browse, and select the log file or the folder containing the log files in the Base Directory field.
 Select or enter the name and extension of the log files in the File Name Filter field.
 Wildcards may be used.
 The syslog-ng agent will forward log messages from every file that is located in this folder and has a name that matches the filter expression.